New: User session analysis

 You can search for all user sessions that include at least one instance of any one of multiple user actions in their clickpaths.

 testoccurred in the user session.

-For example, Application type shows the distribution, distribution over time, and geographical distribution of the different application types.
+For each category on the findings panel, there's a separate section that shows visualizations and findings for that particular category.
+For example, Application type shows the current distribution, distribution over time, and geographical distribution of the different application types.
 The geographical map shows the color of the application type with the highest number of sessions.